 Just after Roger leaves, this is how Alex describes the FBI's actions.

-I'm going to have Kyle Serafin pop in for just 30 minutes, the FBI whistleblower, because he pointed out to me, and I also got some calls, some of the prominent influencers and talk show hosts that are getting calls from the FBI.
+I'm gonna have Kyle Sarafan pop in for just 30 minutes, the FBI whistleblower because he pointed out to me and I also got some calls.

 Don't start acting like the Democrats.

-And whoever's giving the FBI the advice to do this, I mean, you're being set up.
+And whoever's giving the FBI the advice to do this, I mean, you're you're being set up.

-I mean, you know, in terms of just like pure, let's get rid of all of the realities and let's just go with what is happening from a broad sense.
+I mean, you know, in terms of just like pure let's get rid of all of the the realities, and let's just go with what is happening from a broad sense.

-So any action that this megalomaniacal idiot dictator takes isn't necessarily going to actually lead to the downfall he's trying to avoid.
+So any action that this megalomaniacal idiot dictator takes is necessarily going to actually lead to the downfall he's trying to avoid.

 Now, thankfully, there's almost no examples of that throughout history.

-And we know Israel is heavily involved with Epstein and the CIA.
+And we know Israel is heavily involved with Epstein CIA.

-And I am really, really trying to not get this Trump administration to self-harm here.
+All you're gonna get is questions out of that, and I am really trying to not get the Trump administration to self-harm here.

-And I think that, you know, the answer that Pam Bondi has about that minute missing is that every night the cameras reset.
+Yeah, and and I think that uh, you know, the answer that Pam Bondi has about that minute missing is that every night the cameras reset.

 Because also, if you want to say that it does that every night, then I guess the way you would prove that is release video of every night, that minute being missing.